ProtoSebastian/py-assembler/README.md

 If you need to set the position to 0x8000 to perhaps store some information you want to access later in the ROM, you'd do:
 `ORG $8000` or `ORG 0x8000`
-then use DB directives to store that information.
+then use DW directives to store that information.
 ```
-DB "Hello, World!", 0x0A, 0x00 ; some data
+DW "Hello, World!", 0x0A, 0x00 ; some data
 ```
 or if your machine starts at position 0x8000, you write your code after the ORG directive setting it to position 0x8000:
 ```